banderson623/awesome-courses/README.md

   - CS101 teaches the essential ideas of Computer Science for a zero-prior-experience audience.
 Participants play and experiment with short bits of "computer code" to bring to life to the power and limitations of computers.
   - Lectures videos will available for free after registration.
 - [CS 106A](http://see.stanford.edu/see/courseinfo.aspx?coll=824a47e1-135f-4508-a5aa-866adcae1111) **Programming Methodology** *Stanford University*
   - This course is the largest of the introductory programming courses and is one of the largest courses at Stanford.
-Topics focus on the introduction to the engineering of computer applications emphasizing modern software engineering principles: object-oriented design, decomposition, encapsulation, abstraction, and testing.
+Topics focus on the introduction to the engineering of computer applications emphasizing modern software engineering principles : object-oriented design, decomposition, encapsulation, abstraction, and testing.
 Programming Methodology teaches the widely-used Java programming language along with good software engineering principles.
   - [Lecture Videos](http://see.stanford.edu/see/lecturelist.aspx?coll=824a47e1-135f-4508-a5aa-866adcae1111)
   - [Assignments](http://see.stanford.edu/see/materials/icspmcs106a/assignments.aspx)
   - [All materials in a zip file](http://see.stanford.edu/materials/icspmcs106a/ProgrammingMethodologyAllMaterials.zip)